Travis Lulay: Professional career

 At the NFL Combine in 2006, Lulay came in first in the short shuttle drill and ranked among the top three quarterbacks in the three cone, broad jump and vertical jump.

-Seattle Seahawks
+Seattle Seahawks (first stint)

 After going undrafted, Lulay signed with the Seattle Seahawks on May 1, 2006, but was released during final cuts in September.
 He was re-signed by the Seahawks on January 4, 2007, and was assigned to the Berlin Thunder of NFL Europa.
 He was waived on April 8, 2008.

 New Orleans Saints

 On May 14, 2008, Lulay signed with the New Orleans Saints.
 He was waived on July 18.

-Seattle Seahawks (II)
+Seattle Seahawks (second stint)

 On October 10, 2008, the Seattle Seahawks re-signed Lulay to their practice squad.
 He was released again on December 3, 2008.